Approved On: May 18, 2023

 - Horses and mules are prohibited on Maumelle River WMA (except by special permit from Central Arkansas Water).

-- Horses and mules are allowed for legal hunting activities during specified hunting seasons and at night during furbearer season on Poison Springs WMA.
+- Horses and mules are allowed at night during furbearer season on Poison Springs WMA.

 - Horses and mules are prohibited for use on Stone Prairie WMA.